Cișmigiu Gardens: History

 Cișmigiu continued to be developed by Meyer long after its official inauguration: in 1870, the horticulturist laid out a plan to redesign the lanes, to introduce an artesian aquifer, and to create a kiosk for an orchestra.
 He also proposed to have gondolas carrying visitors over the lake.
 By 1851, new species of trees were brought in: chestnuts from Gorj County, walnuts from Dâmbovița County, and other plants from places such as Vienna and Brașov.
 At the same time, the lanes were reinforced with debris from the ruins of Curtea Nouă and Zlătari area.
 Works were completed despite Meyer's sudden death as a result of typhoid fever in August 1852.

 The park was clearly delimited after Bucharest became capital of the Kingdom of Romania: in 1871, Academiei Boulevard was extended to its western side, and, in 1890, under Mayor Pache Protopopescu, Elisabeta Boulevard was created on its southern side.
 During the 1860s, Bucharest was visited by the socialist activist and philosopher Ferdinand Lassalle, who argued that "Cișmigiu exceeds by far anything Germany has to offer".

 In 1882, the gardens were fitted with electrical lighting.
 Seven years later, the Gheorghe Lazăr High School was built on its southwestern corner (it was to be extended during the 1930s).
 During the late 19th and early 20th century, Cișmigiu became noted for housing the Thierry Restaurant, kept by a Frenchman, and various amateur photographers who made affordable portraits.
 The building in front of the park was assigned to the City Hall during the communist regime.

 Meyer was succeeded in his office of garden administrator by other Germans: Ulrich Hoffman, Wilhelm Knechtel, and Friedrich Rebhuhn.
 It was Rebhuhn who, after 1910, redesigned many parts of the gardens to their present-day appearance.

+In 1990, the park served as the location for Elder Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints to pronounce a dedicatory blessing over the country of Romania.